It4innovations/hyperqueue/docs/deployment/worker.md

 #### Deploying a worker using SSH

-If you have an OpenSSH-compatible `ssh` binary available in your environment, HQ can deploy workers to a set of hostnames using the `deploy-ssh` command:
+If you have an OpenSSH-compatible `ssh` binary available in your environment, HQ can deploy workers to a set of hostnames using the [`hq worker deploy-ssh`](cli:hq.worker.deploy-ssh) command:

 ```bash
 $ hq worker deploy-ssh <nodefile> <worker-start-args>